sclorg/s2i-python-container/README.md

     ```

 **Notice: By omitting the `VERSION` parameter, the build/test action will be performed
 on all provided versions of Python.
-Since we are now providing only version `3.3`,
+Since we are currently providing only version `3.3`,
 you can omit this parameter.**

 Usage
 ---------------------
-To build a simple [python-sample-app](https://github.com/openshift/sti-python/tree/master/3.3/test/setup-test-app) application,
+To build a simple [python-sample-app](https://github.com/openshift/sti-python/tree/master/3.3/test/setup-test-app) application
 using standalone [STI](https://github.com/openshift/source-to-image) and then run the
 resulting image with [Docker](http://docker.io) execute: